TFAGaming/DiscordJS-V14-Bot-Template/README.md

 }
 ```

-> ⚠️ **WARNING:** Remember to provide your bot token, your database Mongo URI and your client ID!
-Else, the project won't work.
-Also make sure to not share these secrets! (except client ID, because... not an important secret.)

 • 9- Go to terminal and type `npm init -y` to install `package-lock.json` file, and then type in the terminal again `npm install` to install all the required dependencies to run your project.<br>
 • 10- To start Debugging, Go to the file index.js, press F5, and then choose the debugger `Node.js`.
 Else, go to terminal, and then type `node index.js`, `node .`, or `npm run start`.<br>
 • 11- Enjoy! =)